entropyxyz/entropy-core/crypto/test-cli/README.md

 signature request account and program modification account you would like to register.

 'Account names' are a string from which to derive a substrate sr25519 keypair.
 They are the same as the account names the command line tool `subkey` uses.
-For example the name "Alice" or will give you the same keypair as `subkey inspect //Alice` will give you.
+For example the name "Alice" will give you the same keypair as `subkey inspect //Alice` will give you.
 You can use `subkey inspect` to find the seed, private key and account ID associated with a name you choose.